ruby-hyperloop/todo-tutorial/README.md

 You read a state variable using the `state` method (similar to the `params` method) and you change state variables using the `mutate` method.
 Whenever you want to change a state variable whether its a simple assignment or changing the internal value of a complex structure like a hash or array you use the `mutate` method.

 Lets read on:  Next we see `if state.editing...`.
-When the component executes this if statement, it reads the value of the `editing` state variable and will either render the `EditItem` or the input, label, and anchor tags.
-In this way `editing` state variable is acting no different than any other Ruby instance variable.  *But here is the key:  The component now knows that if the value of the editing state changes, it must re-render this TodoItem.
+When the component executes this `if` statement, it reads the value of the `editing` state variable and will either render the `EditItem` or the input, label, and anchor tags.
+In this way the `editing` state variable is acting no different than any other Ruby instance variable.  *But here is the key:  The component now knows that if the value of the editing state changes, it must re-render this TodoItem.
 When state variables are referenced by a component the component will keep track of this, and will re-rerender when the state changes.*

 Because `editing` starts off false, when the TodoItem first mounts, it renders the input, label, and anchor tags.
 Attached to the label tag is a `double_click` handler which does one thing:  *mutates* the editing state.
 This then causes the component to re-render, and now instead of the three tags, we will render the `EditItem` component.